PlanQK/planqk-platform-docs/src/sdk-reference.md

 The token can be generated [here](https://platform.planqk.de/settings/access-tokens).
 This token can be set in two ways:

 1. Automatically, by logging in through the [PlanQK CLI](quickstart.md#_3-login-to-your-account).
 The command to login via CLI is `planqk login -t <your_access_token>`.
 This method will automatically inject the access token when you instantiate the `PlanqkQuantumProvider` class.
+If you want to log in with your organization you need to additionally execute `planqk set-context` and select the organization.

 2. Explicitly, during instantiation of the `PlanqkQuantumProvider` or the `PlanqkQiskitRuntimeService` class as shown in the example below.
 This method overrides any access token that has been automatically injected through the PlanQK CLI login.
+You can optionally pass the organization id as a parameter, if you want to execute your circuit using your organization's account.

 If the access token is not set or if it is invalid or has expired, an `InvalidAccessTokenError` is thrown.
 You need to generate a new token and login again.

+If you want to login with your organization, you can additionally pass the organization id as a parameter.

 ### Provider Access Token for IBM Backends
-To utilize IBM backends through the `PlanqkQiskitRuntimeService`, it is essential to supply your IBM API access token.
+To utilize IBM backends through the `PlanqkQuantumProvider` or the `PlanqkQiskitRuntimeService`, it is essential to supply your IBM API access token.
 This token can be obtained from either IBM Quantum or IBM Cloud.
 You should enter this token into your [Provider Access Token settings](https://platform.planqk.de/settings/backend-tokens).
 PlanQK utilizes this token to determine the backends you are authorized to access and to facilitate interaction with these backends.